arcus/education_r_intensive/README.md

 Using RStudio, you:

-* can easily create a script to save your code for reuse later (it's currently "Untitled")
+* Can easily create a script to save your code for reuse later (it's currently "Untitled")
-* get a sneak peek at the data to help you to decide what to do next (here we have 116 rows of 10 columns)
+* Get a sneak peek at the data to help you to decide what to do next (here we have 116 rows of 10 columns)
-* see the plot in the same window as everything else
+* See the plot in the same window as everything else
-* also have many other helpful tools, like
+* Can use other helpful tools, like
-  - a file browser
+  - File browser
-  - help tab
+  - Help tab
-  - history of commands you've run recently
+  - History of commands you've run recently
-  - access to the operating system command line
+  - Operating system terminal
-  - and much more!
+  - And much more!

 RStudio is the preferred method for most uses of R, and it's generally what we use to teach.

 [Go back to the table of contents](#content)

 ## Starting RStudio
+*10 minutes hands-on*

 You don't have to have R and RStudio installed on your local computer to learn how to use them.
 We've provided a simple environment you can use.
 It will probably take a few minutes to load up, especially if it's "cold" (hasn't been used by anyone lately).